Ten Unique Types of Friendships: How Many are in Your Life Right Now?

 How many friends can you say that about?

-Last night I went to a close friend’s house nearby, and a group of us spoke of how we carry the details of our childhoods daily.
+Recently, I spent time with a childhood friend, and we spoke of how we carry the details of our childhoods daily.
 Childhood friends know all about it.
 They remember how the cafeteria looked, that birthday party at the rollerskating rink.
 They knew you before all of the events of your life unfolded.

 This friendship is very grounding.
 You know each other’s histories and families, which adds even more dimension.